Volga–Don Canal: Operation

-The canal is filled from the Don, with three powerful pumping stations that maintain water levels.
-Water is also taken from the canal and used for irrigation.
+The canal is filled from the Don, with three powerful pumping stations to maintain water levels.
+Water is also taken from the canal for irrigation.

-Cargo transported from the Don region to the Volga include: coal from Donetsk, Ukraine, minerals (both directions), building materials, and grain.
-Cargo transported from the Volga to the Don includes lumber, pyrites, and petroleum products (carried mostly by Volgotanker boats).
+Cargo transported from the Don region to the Volga includes coal from Donetsk in Ukraine, minerals, building materials, and grain.
+From the Volga to the Don, cargo includes lumber, pyrites, and petroleum products (carried mostly by Volgotanker boats).

 Tourist cruisers travel in both directions.

 The canal and the Tsimlyansky water-engineering system (whose chief architect was Leonid Polyakov), form part of an architectural ensemble dedicated to the battles for Tsaritsyn during the Russian Civil War and for Stalingrad during the German-Soviet War.

 The Russian classical composer Sergei Prokofiev wrote the tone poem The Meeting of the Volga and the Don to celebrate its completion.

 According to the Maritime Board (Morskaya Kollegiya) of the Russian government, 10.9 million tonnes of cargo were carried over the Volga–Don Canal in 2004.

-An alternate source claims 8.05 million tonnes of cargo was transported through the canal in 2006.
-Most of the cargo was moved from the east to the west: 7.20 million tonnes, and only 0.85 million tonnes the reverse.
+An alternative source claims 8.05 million tonnes of cargo was transported through the canal in 2006.
+Most of the cargo was moved from the east to the west: 7.20 million tonnes, and only 0.85 million tonnes the other way.
 Just over half of all cargo was oil or oil products (4.14 million tonnes), predominantly shipped from the Caspian region.

 It was reported in 2007 that in the first 55 years of the canal's operations 450,000 vessels had passed through carrying 336 million tonnes of cargo.
-Recent cargo volume stood at 12 million tonnes a year.
+Recent cargo volume stood at 12 million tonnes per year.

 In 2016, the core of Belarusian nuclear power plant VVER-1200, which weighed 330 tonnes, was 13 meters high, and 4.5 meters in diameter, was transferred to its destination by exploiting Tsimlyansk Reservoir, the Volga–Don Canal, the Volga–Baltic Waterway, and two other connections.